The Cost of Information: The Case of Constant Marginal Costs: Abstract

 \section{Abstract}

 We develop an axiomatic theory of information acquisition that captures the idea of constant marginal costs in information production: the cost of generating two independent signals is the sum of their costs, and generating a signal with probability half costs half its original cost.
-Together with a monotonicity and a continuity conditions, these axioms determine the cost of a signal up to a vector of parameters.
+Together with Blackwell monotonicity and a continuity condition, these axioms determine the cost of a signal up to a vector of parameters.
 These parameters have a clear economic interpretation and determine the difficulty of distinguishing states.
-We argue that this cost function is a versatile modeling tool that leads to more realistic predictions than mutual information.